Pomax/webpack-block-loader/README.md

-# webpack-block-loader
+# block-loader

 A webpack loader for doing generic block-processing.
 You provide the delimiters and processor, block-loader will find your data and pass it through your processor.

 ## Install
 ```